Daī-ghî tōng-iōng pīng-im

-Daī-ghî tōng-iōng pīng-im (Taiwanese phonetic transcription system, abbr: DT; 臺語通用拼音 (Taiwanese phonetic transcription system)) is an orthography in the Latin alphabet for Taiwanese Hokkien based upon Tongyong Pinyin.
+Daī-ghî tōng-iōng pīng-im (abbr: DT; 臺語通用拼音 (Taiwanese phonetic transcription system)) is an orthography in the Latin alphabet for Taiwanese Hokkien based upon Tongyong Pinyin.
 It is able to use the Latin alphabet to indicate the proper variation of pitch with nine diacritic symbols.

 Phonology

 DT in its present form has 17 initials, 18 finals and 8 tones.

 Tone number

-Taiwanese is a tonal language, so the pitch (tone) of a spoken word affects its meaning, same as the written words.
-However, in non-tonal languages, a word's pitch constantly conveys emotion but often does not influence its meaning.
+Taiwanese is a tonal language.
 In Taiwanese, which has nine tones and two extra tones, neutral tone and nasal vowel.

 Tone definition

 Tone marks

 Tones are expressed by diacritics; checked syllables (i.e. those ending with glottal stops) are followed by the letter h.
 Where diacritics are not technically available, e.g. on some parts of the internet, tone alphabet may be used instead.